info-201-wi24/final-project-Education_Salary/README.md

-# Title of Your Final Project Here
+# Final Project: Education and Salary
 ## INFO 201 "Foundational Skills for Data Science"

-Authors: Your names here
+Authors: Aijing Yang, Xiaobo Li, Jeffery Chen, Roxy Xu

 For the Final Project -- Data Wrangling, add the following to this code repository: